The UK is a proud spirits producing nation.

 Lowering the duty on spirits will support jobs, growth, exports and investment – all while providing more money for the public purse.

 Our contribution to the economy has been recognised by government in recent years through a stable, common sense approach to the duty regime.
 This has encouraged investment, growth and innovation.

 72% of the cost of a bottle of Scotch is tax.
-It’s time to reduce that burden in the Autumn Budget!
+It’s time to reduce that burden in the upcoming Budget!

 As we recover from the impact of Covid-19, our industry needs vital support from the government in three different ways.

 The evidence is clear – reduced excise duty for spirits increases revenue for the taxpayer.
 72% of the cost of a bottle of Scotch is tax.
 Reducing that duty burden in the upcoming Budget will support our economic recovery.